gcanti/redux-tcomb/README.md

+Immutable and type checked state / actions for redux

 # Why?

 ## Primary goals

 - actions are naked (*), immutables and type checked
 - state is naked (*), immutable and type checked
-- action are defined as [tcomb](https://github.com/gcanti/tcomb) structs, this means that constructors can be used as **action creators**
+- actions are defined as [tcomb](https://github.com/gcanti/tcomb) structs, this means that constructors can be used as **action creators**

 (*) works like regular objects and arrays

 ## Secondary goals

-- Get rid of constants
+- get rid of constants
-- Get rid of action creators
+- get rid of action creators
-- Get rid of `switch`
+- get rid of `switch`

 # Workflow